On average, our highly trained volunteers and/or staff respond to 240 crisis contacts a day.

 We answer the Family Violence Information Line, SeniorConnect, 403-SENIORS and the Bullying Help Line.
 The Mobile Response Team is accessed through our crisis line.

 We provide free, confidential crisis counselling.
 Our counsellors are Masters level registered social workers.

 530 crisis line and ConnecTeen volunteers gave 54,814 hours in the contact centre in 2017, an increase of 12.7%.

-92% of our volunteers indicated that they were using the skills they gained outside of Distress Centre.
+99% of volunteers report using their skills outside of Distress Centre.

-Last year we experienced a 18% increase in chats on our general crisis lines.
+Last year we experienced a 53.4% increase in crisis chats.

-In 2015, we provided information and referrals to 26,300 calls for a variety of community, government and social resources.
+In 2016, we provided information and referrals to 26,322 calls for a variety of community, government and social services.

 Basic Needs Fund

-92% of families report their situation has stabilized as a result of the support they received.
+80% of clients reported that their situation have stabilized as a result of the support received.